 If you’re not using words as a key part of the message, the sticker must at least feature your logo or some way of contacting you.
 The image must speak for itself, and invoke a sense of curiosity that compels the viewer to investigate further.

-The way you use colours is essential for a successful sticker design.
+The way you use colors is essential for a successful sticker design.
 Make them bright and bold so they jump out of the sticker.
-People like colours that appeal to the senses.
-Ensure the colours match or complement your other brand marketing material.
+People like colors that appeal to the senses.
+Ensure the colors match or complement your other brand marketing material.

 There are some great online tools you can use to develop a palette of complementary colours.
 Take a look at these three:

-- Canva – generates a colour scheme based off your image
+- Canva – generates a color scheme based on your image

-- Paletton – use various methods to fine tune your own colour palette
+- Paletton – use various methods to fine-tune your own color palette

 10. Save it in the right format and size